by Cat, Dec 2007 (Photo, right, from wikimedia commons)

 ½ medium cucumber (or ⅓ English cucumber); ¾ cup plain yogurt, 1 clove garlic; ¼ tsp salt; 1 Tbsp olive oil; 1 tsp vinegar; 1 tsp dried dill weed (or 2 tsp fresh, chopped); ¾ tsp chopped fresh mint; ⅛ tsp white pepper, or to taste.

-- Peel cucumber (scoop out seeds if not using seedless cucumber); however, don’t peel an English cucumber.
-Chop or coarsely grate the cucumber into a bowl.
+- Chop or coarsely grate cuc into a bowl.
 Strain and squeeze out excess moisture.
 Set aside.

-- Mix all other ingredients in a separate bowl and whip with a fork or whip to combine.
+- Mix all other ingredients in a separate bowl and whip with a fork or whisk to combine.

 - Add cucumber to yogurt mixture and mix well.